Professor Khoo Teng Chye

 At the Centre for Liveable Cities (CLC), we like to call it 'urban systems innovation', right, so it's a rather technical term.
 And very often people look at me and say, "What the hell are you saying?"
 But we try to kind of train the urban planners to think that, okay, these are systems innovation; therefore, your job as an urban planner, planning for Singapore in the future, is to think systems, to think systemically so that you can kind of help to solve the problems that we are now facing, like climate change, public health, COVID and therefore, continue to systematically innovate or systemically innovate.

 Teng Chye, this is probably a good moment for me to ask you the other question.
 And I realise - you know, we've known each other for ten years - I've never asked you this question, which seems to me to be very silly.
 But let me phrase it like this: so everything you've been saying concurs exactly with what I understand, that Singapore is an inspiring place that has learned not just how to make a city work but how to make a city work in so many ways and to be inspiring and, I think, reassuring for lots of people as well.
 And of course, logically, therefore, there's been a lot of effort to help the rest of the world learn from the Singaporean experience.
 And the Centre for Liveable Cities is an absolutely critical agent of that global learning and knowledge exchange which personally, I value hugely.
-What is--?

-Well, and what an honour that has been.
-But what is it, when other cities try to learn from Singapore, that you think are the really difficult things for them to approximate or to copy or to acquire?
+What is it, when other cities try to learn from Singapore, that you think are the really difficult things for them to approximate or to copy or to acquire?
 Which of the traits that Singapore has are, in a sense, easy to copy and which ones are really difficult to copy?

 Khoo Teng Chye